 The caliph whose Baghdad court became the glittering heart of the Islamic Golden Age, a world of scientific inquiry, literary genius, and immense power.

-Harun al-Rashid ruled the Abbasid Caliphate at its dazzling zenith.
-His Baghdad, immortalized in 'The Thousand and One Nights,' was a real-world metropolis of scholars, poets, and merchants, where the caliph himself was said to wander the streets in disguise.
-His nearly quarter-century reign was not merely one of opulence but of profound intellectual investment.
-He established the Bayt al-Hikma (House of Wisdom), a legendary library and translation center that fueled an unprecedented exchange of Greek, Persian, and Indian knowledge into Arabic.
-While his court poets reveled in luxury, his armies clashed with the Byzantine Empire in a long, grinding conflict.
+Harun al-Rashid ruled the Abbasid Caliphate from 786 to 809, presiding over its dazzling zenith.
+His Baghdad, immortalized in 'The Thousand and One Nights,' housed scholars, poets, and merchants; the caliph himself was said to wander its streets in disguise.
+He established the Bayt al-Hikma (House of Wisdom), a library and translation center that fueled an exchange of Greek, Persian, and Indian knowledge into Arabic.
+His armies clashed with the Byzantine Empire in a long, grinding conflict.
 Al-Rashid's justice was proverbial, but maintaining control over a vast empire required a shrewd and sometimes ruthless political mind.
-His death sparked a civil war between his sons, a fracturing that began the slow decline from the golden age he so perfectly embodied.
+His death sparked a civil war between his sons, beginning the slow decline from the golden age he embodied.

 The biggest hits of 763